facetoe/zenpy/README.md

 The `create` method returns the created object with it's various attributes (such as `id`/ `created_at`) filled in by Zendesk.

-We can update this user by modifying it's attributes and calling the `users.update` method:
+We can update this user by modifying it's attributes and calling the `update` method:

 ```python
 created_user.role = 'agent'